-Dear <<First Name>> <<Last Name>>,
+Dear <<First Name>> <<Last Name>>.

-I am writing to inform you of a recent data security incident experienced by PBS Engineering and Environmental Inc. ("PBS") that may have affected your personal information.
-We take the privacy and security of all personal information within its possession very seriously.
+I am writing to inform you of a recent data security incident experienced by Eastern Research Group, Inc. ("ERG") that may have affected your personal information.
+ERG takes the privacy and security of all personal information within its possession very seriously.
 Please read this letter carefully as it contains information regarding the incident and steps that you can take to help protect your personal information.